denis23x/takabase-ssr/src/assets/markdown/terms/cookie-policy.md

 ## Cookie Policy

-Please read these Policy carefully.
-If you disagree with any part of the Policy, you may not use the Website. {.alert}
+Please read this Policy carefully.
+If you disagree with any part of the Policy, you may not use the Website {.alert}

 ### 1. Introduction {.divider .divider-start}